Federal Employees Retirement System Act

 Opportunities for Improvement

 The results received from the Federal Employee Viewpoint Surveys remain an important component of the Agency’s ongoing commitment to ensuring FRTIB is a great place to work and the Agency will continue to analyze these results to build off of our strengths and improve challenge areas.
-The 2016 FRTIB FEVS Trend Report can be found at 2016 Annual Employee Survey Results.
+To view the 2017 FRTIB FEVS results click here.

 Freedom of Information Act (FOIA)